mtgrunt/mtgrunt/README.md

 ### Points:
 - 🚀 I code HTML5, CSS3, Javascript and Python.
 - 🗼 I learned Bootstrap, JQuery and React.
-- ⚡ Fun fact: The Cookie Monster has a real name.
-It's Sid.

 ### In the Past:
 - </> I coded my Django website.